-In addition, although Members are not legally bound by them, the guidelines by the Technical Committee on Customs Valuation (hereinafter referred to as the "TCCV")6 of the WCO 7.
-The guidelines were adopted by the TCCV to provide Members with information/advice on technical interpretation of the Customs Valuation Agreement, and are structured in the form of advisory opinions, commentaries, explanatory notes, case studies, or studies, etc. depending on the nature of information/advice provided.
+In addition, although Members are not legally bound by them, the Technical Committee on Customs Valuation (hereinafter referred to as the "TCCV")6 of the WCO7 establishes practical guidelines.
+The guidelines were adopted by the TCCV to provide Members with information/advice on technical interpretation of the Customs Valuation Agreement, and are structured in the form of advisory opinions, commentaries, explanatory notes, case studies, or studies, etc. depending on the nature of information/advice provided.8 b) Principle Method of Calculating Customs Value